Najma53/Portfolio-using-React/portfolio/README.md

 13. With the help of tutor Suresh Kumar, we sorted the gallery to be working.
 The images folder needed to be inside the public folder and to access it, this command needed to be used img src={process.env.PUBLIC_URL + ur path or props}
 14. Styling was my other problem it will just not show up, did google foo and stackoverflow was saying need to remove cache.
 Before I could do this, I asked in class and Phil Howley , our instructor, kind of hinted what is needed, hence in my style.css  wherever I have used, you will see "!important" stuck throught it so my styling takes precedence.
 15. Created contact info .
 All components are rendering and working well.
+16. Created Resume folder and rendered resume on navlink.

+## Building the App